markcarroll/makerspace/code/_posts/2022-09-18-Fix-AirPrint-on-Unifi-UDM.md

 >     * IPsec: `Don't match on IPsec packets`
 >   * Click `Apply Changes`

 I have tried removing some of these settings and it is still working, so I will continue to narrow down what the minimal setting change is.
-I suspect just setting these is enough:
+I suspect just setting port `5353` is enough.
+I am running tests...

-* Networks
-  * Enable `Multicast DNS`
-  * Enable `IGMP snooping`
-* WiFi → Click on your SSID → Multicast Management `Show Options`
-  * Enable `Multicast enhancement`
-  * Disable `Multicast and Broadcast Control`

-So far this seems to doing the trick.

 Your mileage may vary.
 As I said before, I am not a network expert.